Deandre Ayton NBA Preview vs. the Warriors

 Deandre Ayton Insights vs. the Warriors

-- Allowing 43.6 rebounds per game, the Warriors are the 13th-ranked team in the league.
+- On the boards, the Warriors are 15th in the league, conceding 43.6 rebounds per game.

-- The Warriors allow 25.1 assists per game, ninth-ranked in the NBA.
+- The Warriors are the seventh-ranked squad in the NBA, allowing 25.1 assists per game.

 Watch ESPN originals, The Last Dance and more NBA content on ESPN+!